Galvanized steel has a zinc coating for rust protection. When you want to weld it, it’s best to remove the galvanized coating to avoid many problems.

 - When you take the workpieces out, you must rinse them with water.
 Then dip them in another container that has a solution of water and baking soda.
 This solution will naturalize any remaining acid on them.
 Finally, rinse the workpieces again and dry them.
 You cannot avoid this if you want to weld or hot-cut them.

 - The last step is to dispose of the acid.
 As mentioned earlier, you want to know how to do it legally.
-Remember that now it might contain traces of lead.
-The recycling center might want to handle it themselves or instruct you how to naturalize it, for example, with a baking soda solution.
+Remember that now it may contain traces of lead.
+The recycling center may want to handle it themselves or instruct you how to naturalize it, for example, with a baking soda solution.

-Since muriatic acid is so effective, you can remove the zinc coating locally.
-If you have a long joint:
+Since muriatic acid is so effective, you can remove the zinc coating locally:

 - You can use tape along the joint and leave exposed only the area you want to remove the coating.
 This way, you protect the remaining galvanization.

-- After that, you apply the acid to the exposed area with a brush or a spray bottle.
+- Apply the acid to the exposed area with a brush or a spray bottle.

-- Then, rinse the area and apply a baking soda solution.
+- Rinse the area and apply a baking soda solution.

 - Finally, rinse again.
 This will ensure there is no acid residue left.